cran/tuber/README.md

 ``` r
 yt_oauth("app_id", "app_password")
 ```

+If your session cannot open a browser window for authentication, pass `use_oob = TRUE` to `yt_oauth()` so that authentication can be completed via an out-of-band code.

+To force re-authentication at any time, delete the `.httr-oauth` file in your working directory.

 **Note:** If you are on ubuntu, you may have to run the following before doing anything: